The European Mink

 Rusty-spotted cat

-The rusty-spotted cat (Prionailurus rubiginosus) is one of the world’s smallest cat species.
+/in Meet The Carnivores /by SPECIESThe rusty-spotted cat (Prionailurus rubiginosus) is one of the world’s smallest cat species.
 At a mere 2-4 pounds (1-2 kilograms), it weighs about the same as a couple of bags of sugar.
 This feline is only found in India, Sri Lanka, and was recently discovered in Nepal.

 It gets its name from the rusty colored spots that cover its grey coat, while its undersides are white with dark spots.
 This small feline dines on critters in the trees, including rodents, frogs, insects, small birds, and reptiles.
 The rusty-spotted cat has a limited range, but its habitat is quite diverse.
 For example, the rusty-spotted cat is found in the rain forest and mountain forest in Sri Lanka, but resides in dense grassland in India.
 This elusive cat uses the forest and vegetation to stay unseen as it is extremely shy, making it a rare sight indeed.
 This has made researching and monitoring it an almost impossible task.